 Can you still make money?

-A lot of new investors approach UKPF to discuss BTL and often it appears that people think it’s ‘easy money’.
+A lot of new investors post in UKPF to discuss buy-to-let and often think it’s ‘easy money’.
 You might know people who ‘made bank’ – maybe an uncle or a friend of your parents.
-It’s true that in the past it was easier: lenders were generous, rates were attractive, legislation was loose and taxes weren’t punitive.
-Times have moved on and things have changed.
+It’s true that in the past it was easier: lenders were generous, rates were attractive, legislation was looser and taxes weren’t as punitive.

-BTL questions come up reasonably regularly on UKPF.
-Often the community steer the posters toward passive index investment.
-Comparisons are often drawn between the two, however it’s fair to say they are very different.
+Buy-to-let questions come up reasonably regularly on UKPF.
+Often the community steers the post toward passive index investment and comparisons are often drawn between the two.
+However, it is fair to say they are very different.